harel-coffee/run_TPOT-auto/README.md

 Here are three scripts that run TPOT, train the model, and do prediction.
 This is a brief outline of what you'll do to run them, but there's more documentation in the scripts themselves.

+There is also an example.sh that can be run to test out the pipeline

 1.) train_TPOT.py: Run TPOT on training data to find a good pipeline.
 This can take several days, reduced by limiting the number of classifiers, selectors, transformers, etc to explore.
 It can be sped up by using more jobs, but we've noticed crashes from too many jobs before.
 Note that TPOT outputs a python script.
 I suggest telling TPOT to look at only a subset of the classifier models in sklearn with